blackducksoftware/hub-nuget/README.md

 ## Overview ##
-The hub-nuget library provides NuGet packages, Visual Studio Project templates, and MSBuild tasks to gather NuGet project dependencies.
+The Hub-NuGet library provides an executable to gather NuGet project dependencies.
 This project will produce [Black Duck I/O]() and has comparable functionality to the [hub-maven-plugin](https://github.com/blackducksoftware/hub-maven-plugin) and [hub-gradle-plugin](https://github.com/blackducksoftware/hub-gradle-plugin).

 For use with the .NET framework